Skip to main content

 KCFC 2024 Submission Information

-We invite submissions (full papers, short papers, posters/work-in-progress, & workshops) on all areas related to cybersecurity.
 Given this year’s conference theme, we welcome submissions featuring findings demonstrably beneficial in enhancing the application of artificial intelligence and cybersecurity, particularly those addressing insights gleaned from practical implementations.
-Submissions will be accepted through the Microsoft Conference Management Toolkit, and the submission process will open by end of May, and the submission portal link will be announced plus posted on this website.
+Submissions will be accepted through Microsoft Conference Management toolkit, and the submission process will open by end of July, and the submission portal link will be announced plus posted on this website.
 Submissions covering, but not limited to, the following areas, are welcome.

 Topics of interest: